JonasGMorsch/My-Arduino-IDE-for-ESP8266/hardware/espressif/esp8266/doc/ota_updates/readme.rst

 Application Example
 ~~~~~~~~~~~~~~~~~~~

 Instructions below show configuration of OTA on a NodeMCU 1.0 (ESP-12E Module) board.
-You can use any other board that meets the `requirements <#basic-requirements>`__ described above.
+You can use any other board that meets the `requirements <#ota-basic-requirements>`__ described above.
 This instruction is valid for all operating systems supported by the Arduino IDE.
 Screen captures have been made on Windows 7 and you may see small differences (like name of the serial port), if you are using Linux or MacOS.

 1. Before you begin, please make sure that you have the following software
    installed: